 To experience Iceland like no other.
 Relatedly, camping in Iceland gives you the best seat with a panoramic view of the great Icelandic outdoors.
 It’s an immersive activity that not only lets you take in nature but also meet tourists and locals.

 Field camping is what some have described as the experience of camping in Iceland.
-It is field camping underneath the stars, mountains towering above, great expanses of land, forested areas, streams, rivers, waterfalls a walk away—some campsites are on farms where one can see sheep, horses, etc.
+It is field camping underneath the stars, mountains towering above, great expanses of land, forested areas, streams, rivers, waterfalls a walk away—some campsites in Iceland are on farms where one can see sheep, horses, etc.

 Plenty of activities like horseback riding, hiking, fishing, swimming (in nearby public pools), and exploring the town await.